changhsinlee/changhsinlee.github.io/ep5.md

 ## What can I do?

-Unreadable SQL queries have two symptoms
+Unreadable SQL queries suffer from two symptoms

 1. The business logic that goes into creating this query is hidden in clutter.
 2. It is difficult to make changes—how do I know I've changed all the places I needed to change for even a small request?

+What's the cause?
+I say that the causes are

-They are caused by one thing: SQL code in business is often _way too verbose_.
+1. SQL code is often _way too verbose_ due to business logic, and
+2. the business logic is tied into the code itself.
+If the business logic changes in one place, then several places in the code have to change.

-In the last few episodes, I showed you have to automate boring tasks that required moving the mouse and clicking on screen.
-Is there something that I can automate about SQL queries to minimize clutter and reduce the uncertainty in making changes?
+In the last few episodes, I showed you how to automate boring tasks that require moving and clicking the mouse.
+Are there things about SQL query that I can automate to solve those problems?

-The answer is yes.
-And I found it through one of the most liberating concept in programming—
+The answer is yes, and the solution comes from one of the most liberating principle in programming—

 ### Write code that writes code

 With Python, we can highlight the part of code that we care, and let computer write the boring part for us.
-I am going to demonstrate this concept with a Python library, `jinja2`, but let's look at an example first.
+I am going to demonstrate this principle with a Python package, `jinja2`, so let me show you an example first.

 ## An example

-Here is a typical query from Postgres using the [IMDB 5,000 movies dataset](https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset).
+Here is a typical query in Postgres that I used on the [IMDB 5,000 movies dataset](https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset).

-In this dataset, there is a field called _genres_ that has the genres of a film like this:
+There is a field in the dataset called _genres_ that contains the genres of a film like this:

 movie_title | genres
 --------------|---------